 What is the difference between contemporary and old world looks?
 Usually the amount of sheen from the finish; honed for old world and polished for contemporary.
 Depending on the space the stone can either be laid square with the room, which is more common, or diagonally, which is more interesting and costly (more waste).
 In small spaces the square is usually better; in larger spaces the diagonal is usually better.
 Currently rectangular shapes are trending (typically laid square with the room) and large format options.
 The prep and products used for installation are critical as the surface needs to be smooth and flat.
 Use installers recommended by suppliers to avoid costly tear outs and breakage.

 Stone can be tumbled, flamed, cross-cut or bush hammered to appear old.
 Don’t install filled Travertine in steam showers as the fill will loosen.
 A stone base in areas with stone floors looks great and is very functional.
 It does not need to be filled stone.
 This base can also be recessed into the drywall.

-The warm look of Travertine will determine other finishes and the entire palette will emanate from this starting point.
-Other stones can be used for dots, contrast and detailing.
+With marble, travertine or other stones additional colors can be used for dots, contrast and detailing.
 Marble is currently widely used as we continue with our current gray and white trend.
 Whatever the choice it is the starting point for colorization.

 18” x 18” or 24” x 24” and other patterns using rectangular pieces.

 Ashlar Limestone offers some lighter and grayer tones.
 Quartzite is very durable.

 Glass, tiles, river rock pebbles and marble mosaics can add interest and diversity.

 Travertine is often used as decking material and is cooler than concrete.
 Pavers and pool coping may be precut.
 The most popular materials will have the most options.